+VISIT CHILD USA'S HAMILTON LIBRARY

-CHILD USA's portal is the only library on child sex abuse, curated by experts for survivors.
-It contains a curated selection of books (both fiction and nonfiction), documentaries, videos, articles, and online resources that are respected, illuminating, and informative.
-Whether you are a survivor of child sex abuse, a family member, or someone who works with children, this is a place where we hope that you can browse, learn, and relax in peace.
-Sign up for 1 year of free membership at childusa.org/members with the code ARTOOLKIT.
+The Hamilton Library is the only library on child sex abuse, curated by experts to inform survivors, parents, advocates, lawyers, lawmakers, teachers, coaches, or anyone that might be around children.
+It contains a selection of books (both fiction and nonfiction), documentaries, videos, articles, and online resources that are respected, illuminating, and informative.
+The library is continually updated, free, and open to the public.